 Other fees associated with your closing costs would be third party fees; fees that are charged by other vendors that are passed along to the borrower (you) as the cost of getting a mortgage.
 These fees include the following:

 - This is the fee charged by the company the bank uses to pull a copy of your credit report to determine eligibility.
 (See our blog post on credit reports for more information.)

 - This fee is passed along to the borrower when their employer requires the bank to use a Verification of Employment Service, such as theworknumber.com rather than providing the information directly to the bank themselves.
 This is typical with larger employers.

 - Banks are required to search the property address to verify if it is in a flood zone.
 There are two fees associated with this search, one for the initial search and a smaller fee which certifies the search and notifies the bank if the flood maps change and the home becomes included in a flood zone.

 - Appraisal Fee

-- This fee is for a report from a certified appraiser to determine the property’s market value.
+- This is a report that is completed by a certified appraiser to determine the property’s market value.
 Market value is the best indicator of what someone should pay for a property.

 - Title Search & Settlement

-- The Settlement Fee is charged by the title company/attorney to prepare all the documents and conduct the closing.
+- The Settlement Fee is the fee the title company/attorney charges to conduct the closing and prepare documents.